 #5.
-How to Make Your Own Memorial for Day of the Dead
+How to Make Your Own Day of the Dead Memorial

 Although many teachers feel this might be emotionally challenging for students to make a memorial honoring a loved one, many students say that it actually made them feel a little better to take time to remember the good times they spent with those who have passed away.

 Students can make Day of the Dead memorials for loved ones, pets, or famous people or Hispanics who have passed away on paper with printed photographs and other materials that they tape or glue to the page OR they can make a digital memorial page on the computer.

 Important Things to Include:

 - Photos of the person

 - Photos of objects of significance to the loved one.
 Ex. a guitar for a musician, a hammer for a carpenter, etc.

 - A few sentences describing what the person liked to do.

 - Birth date and date of death